openharmony/docs/en/application-dev/application-models/application-component-configuration-stage.md

   }
 }
 ```
-#### Control Rules
+#### Management Rules
-The system strictly controls applications without icons to prevent malicious applications from deliberately configuring no icon to block uninstall attempts.
+The system strictly controls applications without icons to prevent malicious applications from deliberately displaying no icon on the home screen to block uninstall attempts.

-To hide an entry icon on the home screen, you must configure the **AllowAppDesktopIconHide** privilege.<!--Del--> For details, see [Application Privilege Configuration Guide](../../device-dev/subsystems/subsys-app-privilege-config-guide.md).<!--DelEnd--> The rules for displaying the entry icon and entry label are as follows:
+To hide an icon of a pre-installed application on the home screen, you must configure the **AllowAppDesktopIconHide** privilege.<!--Del--> For details, see [Application Privilege Configuration Guide](../../device-dev/subsystems/subsys-app-privilege-config-guide.md).<!--DelEnd--> After this privilege is granted, the application icon will not be displayed on the home screen.

+Home screen icons can be hidden only for pre-installed applications.
+The icon display rules are as follows:
 * The HAP file contains UIAbility configuration.
-  * An entry icon is set in the **abilities** field of the **module.json5** file.
-    * The application does not have the privilege to hide its icon on the home screen.
-      * The system uses the icon configured for the UIAbility as the entry icon and displays it on the home screen.
+  * If both an icon and a label are configured in the **abilities** tag of the **module.json5** file, the system displays that icon and label on the home screen.
 Touching this icon will direct the user to the home page of the UIAbility.
-      * The system uses the label configured for the UIAbility as the entry label and displays it on the home screen.
-If no label is configured, the system uses the label specified in the **app.json5** file as the entry label and displays it on the home screen.
+If only an icon is configured, the system displays the label configured in the **app.json5** file on the home screen.

-    * The application has the privilege to hide its icon on the home screen.
-      * The application information is not returned when the home screen queries the information, and the entry icon and entry label of the application are not displayed on the home screen.
-  * No entry icon is set in the **abilities** field of the **module.json5** file.
-    * The application does not have the privilege to hide its icon on the home screen.
-      * The system uses the icon specified in the **app.json5** file as the entry icon and displays it on the home screen.
-Touching this icon will direct the user to the application details page, as shown below.
+  * If no icon is configured in the **abilities** tag of the **module.json5** file, the system displays the icon and label configured in the **app.json5** file on the home screen.
+Touching this icon will direct the user to the application details page.
-      * The system uses the label specified in the **app.json5** file as the entry label and displays it on the home screen.
-    * The application has the privilege to hide its icon on the home screen.
-        * The application information is not returned when the home screen queries the information, and the entry icon and entry label of the application are not displayed on the home screen.

 * The HAP file does not contain UIAbility configuration.
-  * The application does not have the privilege to hide its icon on the home screen.
-    * The system uses the icon specified in the **app.json5** file as the entry icon and displays it on the home screen.
-Touching this icon will direct the user to the application details page, as shown below.
+The system displays the icon and label configured in the **app.json5** file on the home screen.
+Touching this icon will direct the user to the application details page.
-    * The system uses the label specified in the **app.json5** file as the entry label and displays it on the home screen.
-  * The application has the privilege to hide its icon on the home screen.
-    * The application information is not returned when the home screen queries the information, and the entry icon and entry label of the application are not displayed on the home screen.

-  **Figure 2** Application details page
+  **Figure 3** Application details page

   ![Application details page](figures/application_details.jpg)